lidlid/slate/source/index.html.md

 ## Supported Functionality
 The Sodyo API provides the ability to perform content and campaign related operations.

 <aside class="notice">All content & campaign operations are available for content / campaigns of type immediate action only.
-Referencing content / campaigns of type SODYO_AD via the API will return <code>404-Not Found</code></aside>
+Referencing content / campaigns of type SODYO_AD via the API will return an error <code>404-Not Found</code></aside>

 The main functionality provided as part of the Sodyo API v1.0 includes: